unreal4u/detecting-locale-blog/README.md

 * Execute composer with <code>composer.phar install</code> or <code>composer.phar update</code>
 ** This should install all dependencies
-** If you don't know how to use composer or what it is, visit their [http://getcomposer.org/](official homepage).
+** If you don't know how to use composer or what it is, visit their [official homepage](http://getcomposer.org/).
-* Download Maxmind's GeoLite2 Country database from [http://dev.maxmind.com/geoip/geoip2/geolite2/](their website).
+* Download Maxmind's GeoLite2 Country database from [their website](http://dev.maxmind.com/geoip/geoip2/geolite2/).
 * Use the code:
 <pre>include('src/unreal4u/localeDetection.php');
 $localeDetection = new unreal4u\localeDetection();